 When selecting a topic you may need to consult with your seminar instructor or a journal editor.
 Generally, you will be asked to present more than one idea.
-Often during the preemption process, it is determined that some topics are not as ideal as others, so having multiple topic at the ready is useful.
+Often during the preemption process, it is determined that some topics are not as ideal as others, so having multiple topics at the ready is useful.

 Your topic ideas should interest you.
-You are going to be spending a semester working with the idea.
+You are going to be spending a semester or more working with the idea.
 Authors often pull ideas from their personal lives, academic interests or classes, or areas they would like to work in post-graduation.
 If you are having difficulty in coming up with topic ideas, here are a few sources that may help you:

 BNA Newsletters (only available for UCLA Law) offer current events in various topical areas of law including banking, environmental, healthcare, and intellectual property to name a few.